-The crusty editor handed me a Canon AE-1 film camera with instructions to head across the street to the park to photograph squirrels.
+The grizzled editor handed me a Canon AE-1 film camera with instructions to head across the street to the park to photograph squirrels.

 With only one staff photographer at the small daily newspaper, reporters like me were expected to take some of their own photographs and the boss wanted to test my skills.